 In addition to the dialogue with the company's owners in the form of general meetings, the board of directors should make suitable arrangements for shareholders to communicate with the company at other times.
 This will increase the board's understanding of which matters affecting the company from time to time are of particular concern to shareholders.
-The guidelines should make clear to what extent the board has delegated this task to the chairman of the board, the chief executive or any other member of the executive management.
+The guidelines should make clear to what extent the board has delegated this task to the chairman of the board, the chief executive or any other of the executive personnel.

 See Securities Trading Act Chapter 5, subchapters I and II on the content of the information requirement.
-The company must publish information in an efficient and non-discriminatory manner, cf. Vphl. § 5-12.
-Sections 5.3 and 5.4 of the 'Continuing obligations of stock exchange listed companies (Continuing obligations)' stipulate that the company must send a copy of the information it publishes to the stock exchange.
+The company must publish information in an efficient and non-description manner, cf. Vphl. § 5-12.
+Section 5.2 of the "Continuing obligations of stock exchange listed companies (Continuing obligations)" stipulates that the company must send the information it publishes to the stock exchange for storage.
 The Norwegian Society of Financial Analysts has issued recommended guidelines for additional information on value creation, dated November 2002.